KASK Membership• Only $35/year

 Now to the shaping.
 Mark at the ends of each blade, 12 mm blade thickness in the middle tapering to 6 mm at the edges.
 When finishing, those straight lines will actually be shaped as curves to make symmetrical foil section shapes and the edges of the blades reasonably sharply rounded.
 Clamp the loom and start planning, from the end of the shoulder to the tip and also shaping the curve of the blade.
 You have 4 surfaces to do this to.
 Take the edges down to no thinner than 4 mm.
 The laminated pieces will be planned back from the tips by about 300 mm as the blade is tapered down.
 Once the shape starts to approach the finished size, use sandpaper.
 An orbital sander, if you have one, speeds the operation but if not, hand sanding with 60 grit should take the wood off reasonably quickly.

 Finish the shaping of the paddle and tips.
-Coat the paddle with raw linseed oil and turpentine 50:50 mix using a rag or paper towel.
-Hang the rag/towels out to dry, not bundled up in a rubbish bag as it is possible for them to burst into flames so I’ve been told.
+Coat the paddle with either boiled linseed oil (probably preferable), Tung oil or raw linseed oil and turpentine 50:50 mix, using a rag or paper towel. not bundled up in a rubbish bag as it is possible for them to burst into flames so I’ve been told.
 Leave for a day or so to dry and sand again with 180 or finer sandpaper and re-oil.
 It will need sanding a few times to get it really smooth.
 I sometimes take a sheet of sandpaper with me when I go paddling with a new paddle.
 Stop and have a cup of coffee and give the paddle a quick sand.